Skip To Main Content

 Advanced Placement

-AP FAQs
+AP Exam FAQs

 The College Board urges students to study the kinds of skills and subjects outlined in the Course Description for each subject, because they represent the basis for the AP Examination.
 The best way to do so is in a year-long AP course in which the students and teachers focus on AP-level work.
 Some students, however, have taken strong courses and/or have studied in depth on their own.
 Such students may be able to perform quite well on the AP Exam.